This online database template checks for duplicate entries in the Contacts table using the combination of First and Last Name.

 Also, there is the example displaying how to prevent duplicate entries.
 The Companies table comprises the validation rule that does not allow saving a new record, if a new company name coincides with an existing one.

-Here is the trick: create a relation to self, use Match Conditions to select the fields for duplicates finding.
+Here is the trick: create a Many-to-Many relation.
+The table refers to itself.
+Use Match Conditions to select the fields for duplicates finding.
 Then add a Summary column to calculate # of records (duplicates).
 When you have more than one, you have duplicates.
 Check the settings of the Duplicate Contacts relation for details.

 Any support materials, such as spreadsheets and real-life work samples would be very helpful as they would help us better understand your business process.